Home / Engage / Symposia / 2026 Symposium

 Hotel Accommodations & Cost

-Room reservations will be made at IIT BHU Guest House ($45 per night; breakfast+dinner $5 per day) within walking distance of Anne Besant Lecture Theater where the symposium will be held.
+Room reservations will be made at IIT BHU Guest House ($45 per night; breakfast+dinner $5 per day) within walking distance of Lecture Hall where the symposium will be held.
+Priority will be given to authors (first) and registered participants (second).

 Elective activity